 Over time, the Team has altered the decisional criteria for case selection to include additional case types that may provide insight for preventing future injury and death resulting from intimate partner violence.
-Table 7 documents the case years (year of homicide incident) and review years (year of Team review) for which each type of case has been reviewed.
+Table 7 documents the case years (year of homicide incident) and review years (year of Team review) for which each type of case was eligible to be reviewed.